willowv/shift-calculator/readme.md

 If it does not, you can download Python here: https://www.python.org/downloads

+When installing Python:
+- Windows may try to get you to install Python from the App Store, you should ignore this and install from Python.org, since otherwise you cannot customize the installation.
+You need to be able to customize the installation so you can:
+- **Check the box to add it to PATH!** This will allow your command line terminal to find Python when trying to run the program.

+To run the program:
-Download the calculateShifts.py file from [Releases](https://github.com/willowv/shift-calculator/releases) (you may also find sampleEntities.csv useful).
+1. Download the `calculateShifts.py` file from [Releases](https://github.com/willowv/shift-calculator/releases) (you may also find `sampleEntities.csv` useful).
+2. Navigate to the folder containing `calculateShifts.py`
+3. Click "File" in the top left and "Open in Windows Powershell".
+4. Type in your command.
+(See below.)

 This program is run from the command line.
 It takes an input file and records the generated schedule in an output file.
 The following arguments are required:
 - Entities filename (e.g. foo.csv) - this is your input file, see the requirements below for what it should look like.